oliverlloyd/jmeter-ec2/README.md

 	DATABASE SETTINGS - optional, this functionality is not currently documented.

-4. Copy your JMeter jmx file into the /jmx directory under your root project directory (LOCAL_HOME) and rename it to the same name as the directory.
-For example, if you created the directory `/testing/myproject` then you should name the jmx file `myproject.jmx` if you are using `LOCAL_HOME=/home/username/someproject` then the jmx file should be renamed to `someproject.jmx`
+4. Copy your JMeter jmx file into the /jmx directory under your root project directory (Ie. myproject) and rename it to the same name as the directory.
+For example, if you created the directory `/testing/myproject` then you should name the jmx file `myproject.jmx`.

 5. Copy any data files that are required by your testplan to the /data sub directory.

 6. Open a termnal window and cd to the project directory you created (eg. cd /home/username/someproject).

-7. Type: `project="someproject"count="1" ./jmeter-ec2.sh`
+7. Type: `count="1" ./path/to/jmeter-ec2.sh`

-Where 'someproject' is the name of the project directory (and jmx file) and '1' is the number of instances you wish to spread the test over.
+Where '1' is the number of instances you wish to spread the test over.
 If you have provided a list of hosts using REMOTE_HOSTS then this value is ignored and all hosts in the list will be used.

 ## Running locally with Vagrant
 [Vagrant](http://vagrantup.com) allows you to test your jmeter-ec2 scripts locally before pushing them to ec2.